-The executive staff and other employees who support 24 hour operations on campus have continued their roles over the last several months.
+The executive staff and other employees who support 24 hour operations on campus have continued their roles during the pandemic.
 Employees who maintain facilities, capital plant activities and other roles began repopulating the campus on May 18.
-Our goal is to ensure the health of employees, the well-being of the community, and to carefully and deliberately prepare for the fall semester.
+Our goal is to ensure the health of employees, the well-being of the community, and to carefully and deliberately prepare for the continued safe return of students, faculty and staff.
 The plan will be updated as the phases progress.

 The first step toward repopulating the campus is the continued implementation of necessary health and safety protocols.
 To assure employees of its efforts to provide a safe and healthy workplace, the university will comply with the Commonwealth of Massachusetts Mandated Safety Standards for office spaces as identified by the Governor's Reopening Advisory Board.
-These safety standards include but are not limited to assessing office/workspace configurations, pedestrian traffic flows, social distancing, hygiene protocols, signage requirements, and cleaning & disinfecting practices.
+These safety standards include but are not limited to assessing office/workspace configurations, pedestrian traffic flows, physical distancing, hygiene protocols, signage requirements, and cleaning & disinfecting practices.

-Before the university can repopulate the campus, these safety standards must be in place.
-To demonstrate our compliance with these safety standards, the university will complete the Commonwealth of Massachusetts COVID-19 Office Spaces Checklist, the Commonwealth of Massachusetts COVID-19 Control Plan, and the Commonwealth of Massachusetts
+To demonstrate our compliance with these safety standards, the university will complete the Commonwealth of Massachusetts COVID-19 Office Spaces Checklist, the Commonwealth of Massachusetts COVID-19 Control Plan, and the Compliance Attestation.
+These standards will be in place by June 30, 2020 and will remain in place until further guidance.
+Many directives continue to be provided, we will update our plan to meet ongoing compliance needs.